 - What were the most common issues for employees in the HR department last week?

 The Employee Experience widget shows the number of employees in each experience score category (perfect/good/fair/poor).
-Read Employee scoring to learn more.
-The experience score at the bottom of the widget shows the overall experience score for all employees matching your filters in the selected time frame.
-The overall experience score is the based on the number of employees in each score category (perfect/good/fair/poor).
+The experience score at the bottom of the widget shows the overall experience score in the selected time frame, based on the number of employees in each category (perfect/good/fair/poor).
+Read above to learn more about experience score categories.

-The Incidents widget shows the number of application crashes, hangs, and freezes.
-Click on the number of incidents drill down and see more details.
+The Incidents widget shows the number of employees affected by each incident type (crashes, hangs, and freezes).
+Click on an incident in the widget to drill down and see more details.
 After drilling down, you can click on an app crash to drill down further and see more details about the crash.

 Experience over time